danvk/aoc2020/POST.md

 Forty nine puzzles later, I enjoyed the experience!
 Here are my high level takeaways:

-- This is a _great_ way to learn a language!
-Not just the sequence of puzzles of increasing difficulty, but also that there are people proficient in the language solving the same problems.
+- **This is a _great_ way to learn a language!** Not just the sequence of puzzles of increasing difficulty, but also that there are people proficient in the language solving the same problems.
 After day 3 I looked on r/adventofcode for people who had posted Rust solutions.
 I thought Axl Lind's looked particularly clean and I learned a lot about idiomatic Rust from reading it.
 After that, my pattern was to solve the problem myself, then go look at how Axel solved it.
 This worked great, except for [the one day he solved in C++][axl-cpp] instead!
 I think next year I'll use AoC as an opportunity to learn some Go.
-- Rust is an interesting language with lots of great ideas.
-I'd choose it over C++ for a project in its domain any day.
+- **Rust is an interesting language with lots of great ideas.** I'd choose it over C++ for a project in its domain any day.
 But there are many things about it that are just annoying (see below).
-For work that doesn't require a systems language, I'd rather use Python or TypeScript.
+For work that doesn't require me to work at such a low level, I'd rather use Python or TypeScript.
 And for writing command line programs, I suspect I'll prefer Go.
-- This year's Advent of Code was too easy.
-I kept waiting for it to get hard and it never did.
+- **This year's Advent of Code was too easy.** I kept waiting for it to get hard and it never did.
 I missed how last year's puzzles built on one another (the IntCode computer appeared in many of them).
 This year's were all independent.
 The [global stats][stats2020] would seem to bear this out: over 12,000 people collected all 50 stars in 2020, whereas [only ~3,000][stats2019] did in 2019.
 There were ~50% more people who completed day 1 this year, so growth alone can't account for the 4x increase.
-- Two of my coworkers did the Advent of Code this year and we set up a private leaderboard.
+- **Private leaderboards are fun but dangerous** Two of my coworkers did the Advent of Code this year and we set up a private leaderboard.
 This was good motivation to get the puzzles solved quickly.
 Being on the east coast made it hard to compete on the _global_ leaderboard, particularly for later days, but I'm tempted to adjust my sleep schedule to do this next year!

-So what are my impressions of Rust?
-While I mostly work in TypeScript these days, I spent the better chunk of eight years at Google from 2006–2014 working in C++.
+So what about Rust?
+While I [mostly work in TypeScript these days][ets], I spent the better chunk of eight years at Google from 2006–2014 working in C++.
 So this level of programming is at least somewhat comfortable to me, even if I'm… rusty.

+Here were a few things that struck me about the language.
+Day-by-day notes on the puzzles follow below.

 - While it stopped being an issue after day 1, I still find the Rust project structure (with `lib` and `bin`) pretty baffling.
 I wanted my project to be mostly binaries with a few shared modules between them.
 After much flailing, I wound up with something that worked.
 But I'm still mystified as to when I have to write `use aoc2020::util;` (the package name) vs. being able to write `use super::util;` (as in [rusty boggle][])
 - Rust iterators are neat!
 And I hear they're efficient, too.
 This was one of the main things I learned from reading Axel's code.
 I started relying on them more and more over the course of this year's AoC.